 In this article, I have prepared all of the details that you will need while studying for the exams and even for practicing the project manager role later on.

 Compared to standard flowcharts that show sequence, these are designed to assist managers in understanding all of the variables that exist in a project and what impact they each have throughout the entire duration of the project.
-As the term suggests, influence diagrams model the relationship between variables including the decisions of the manager, uncertainties of the business, and the set goals for the specific project.
+As the term suggests, influence diagrams model the relationship between variables, including the decisions of the manager, uncertainties of the business, and the set goals for the specific project.

 The first time I came across influence diagrams, it was their combination of superb simplicity and depth functionality that struck me.
 Influence diagrams in project management help us form visual models that explain relationships of different parts with varying levels of complexity.
-They are very helpful when it comes to uncertainty - an aspect that we as project managers deal with on a day to day basis.
+They are very helpful when it comes to uncertainty, an aspect that we as project managers deal with on a day-to-day basis.

 Some key aspects of an influence diagram include: